fosshostorg/policy/README.md

     6. SECRET, explicit reference to information not intended to become PUBLIC, etc. not shared.
     7. RISK, a specific thing detouring or harming or counter to our or our communities interest.
     8. EXCEPTION, something in the past that we didn't plan for or usually would not want to do.
-    9. FINAL, when a complete part or section of text verbatim should be duly received as.
+    9. FINAL, when a section of text including any markup is and should be duly received verbatim.

 ### How To Change This Document     :VITAL:PUBLIC:EXAMPLE:PROCEDURE: